uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/AccountHD.rst

    :param Addr address: An object of :js:class:`Addr` class.
    :returns: ``void``.

-   | Add the `non-HD Address` to the collection of Addresses.
+   | Add the :term:`non-HD Address` to the collection of Addresses.
    | You can create such an object of :js:class:`Addr` class by :js:func:`sImportPrivateKeyStrHex` or :js:func:`sGenerateNew` methods.

 .. js:function:: addrFindByName(name)

-   :param string name: The name (alias) of the Address to search for.
+   :param string name: The name (alias) of the :term:`Address` to search for.
    :returns: An ``object`` of :js:class:`Addr` class.

-   | Finds the Address by its name (alias).
+   | Finds the :term:`Address` by its name (alias).

 .. js:function:: addrFindByHexStr(hex)

-   :param string hex: A hex form of the Address to search for.
+   :param string hex: A hex form of the :term:`Address` to search for.
    :returns: An ``object`` of :js:class:`Addr` class.

-   | Finds the Address by its HEX representation.
+   | Finds the :term:`Address` by its HEX representation.

 .. js:function:: addrHexStrByName(name)

-   :param string name: The name (alias) of the Address.
+   :param string name: The name (alias) of the :term:`Address`.
-   :returns: A ``string`` containing the HEX representation of an Address.
+   :returns: A ``string`` containing the HEX representation of an :term:`Address`.

-   | Returns a HEX representation of the Address by its name (alias).
+   | Returns a HEX representation of the :term:`Address` by its name (alias).

 .. js:function:: addrDeleteByName(name)

-   :param string name: The name (alias) of the Address to be deleted.
+   :param string name: The name (alias) of the :term:`Address` to be deleted.
    :returns: ``void``.

-   | Deletes the Address having the given name.
+   | Deletes the :term:`Address` having the given name.

 .. js:function:: addrDeleteByHexStr(hex)

-   :param string name: A hex form of the Address to be deleted.
+   :param string name: A hex form of the :term:`Address` to be deleted.
    :returns: ``void``.

-   | Deletes the Address by its HEX representation.
+   | Deletes the :term:`Address` by its HEX representation.